How to Start an LLC in Georgia? (7 Easy Steps to Success)

 Can a CPA Firm Be an LLC in Georgia?

-The chances are you will need to browse through the relevant state licensing board to see if CPA LLC approval is required to file for the state license and other legal documents, such as Articles of organization with the Georgia Secretary of State.
+A CPA firm can be an LLC in Georgia, but you must remember several things.
+Georgia law doesn't have a specific statute explaining professional LLCs' regulations.
+You’ll browse the relevant state licensing board to see if CPA LLC approval is required to file for the state license and other legal documents.

 What Is a Domestic LLC in Georgia?